Stefanie de Roux

-Stefanie de Roux Martin (born 5 August 1982) is a Panamanian model, TV host, and beauty pageant contestant.
-She is the winner of the 2002 Señorita Panamá pageant, and she competed in the Miss Universe 2003 pageant held in Panama City, Panama, where she was a semifinalist (Top 15).
+Stefanie de Roux Martin (born 5 August 1982) is a Panamanian model, TV host and beauty pageant titleholder.
+She was the winner of the 2002 Señorita Panamá pageant, and she competed in the Miss Universe 2003 pageant held in Panama City, Panama, where she was a semifinalist (Top 15).

 Early life

 De Roux's life in show business started at the age of 15 when she entered a charity fashion show to help cancer research.
 Soon after, she was approached by an agency and began modeling.
 She graduated in Corporate Communications at Southern Methodist University (SMU) in Dallas, Texas.
 Stefanie is the current director of a model school.

 Señorita Panamá 2002

 De Roux is 5 ft 10 in (1.78 m) tall, and competed in and won the national beauty pageant Señorita Panamá 2002.
 She represented the state of Panamá Centro.